Illinois Central College: Teams

 The six-time national champion women's basketball program is very well known.
 Lorene Ramsey's 33 years coaching the team brought them 887 wins to 197 losses (.818), and five NJCAA Women's Basketball Championship titles in Division II: 1992, 1993, 1998, 1999, and 2003.
 After Ramsey's retirement, the team achieved a sixth championship win in 2006.
 Famous players from the women's basketball team include Christelle N'Garsanet (2003), who was signed by the New York Liberty in the WNBA, and Cindy Ellis, who played for the Milwaukee Does in the Women's Professional Basketball League and was in the trials for the 1976 Olympic team.
 Ramsey is presently in 14 different halls-of-fame, and there is currently a documentary in the works to showcase her efforts in collegiate athletics.

 The ICC softball team has also won two national championships, with those coming in 1982 and 1998.

 In the fall of 2009, the Women's Volleyball program won the NJCAA Division II National Championship.
 The Cougars were coached that season by AVCA Hall-of-Famer Sue Sinclair.

 During the 2018–2019 season, the Women's Basketball team achieved a #1 overall ranking in the National polls.
-The team would finish with a (32-3) record, having at one point won 31 consecutive games, which stands as a program record.
+The team finished with a (32-3) record, having at one point won 31 consecutive games, which stands as a program record.

 In the fall of 2021, Baseball Hall-of-Fame member and Illinois Central College alum Jim Thome returned to campus, when the baseball and softball complex was named in his honor.
-Thome would participate in a tour of the campus athletic facilities, speak at a dinner, and also throw out the first pitch of an intrasquad baseball scrimmage to conclude the festivities.
+Thome participated in a tour of the campus athletic facilities, speak at a dinner, and also throw out the first pitch of an intrasquad baseball scrimmage to conclude the festivities.

+Transportation

+The campuses of Illinois Central College in East Peoria and Peoria are served by CityLink.
+Route 20 provides bus service from the East Peoria campus to downtown Peoria and other destinations.
+The Peoria campus is served by Route 1, which also connects that campus to downtown Peoria.